D-Programming-GDC/build-gdc/docs/Internals.md

 in binutils.

 Note: unlike the original build scripts we do not build for i686 linux, we build for x86_64 linux.
-This is cause by a limitation of the build scripts which build for the native machine arch.
+This is caused by a limitation of the build scripts which always build for the native machine arch.